frillip/tsl2561/README.rst

 Python library for TSL2561
 ==========================
-  This is python library for working with Adafruit's TSL2561 luminosity sensor, but does not depend on the Adafruit IO libraries
+  This is python library for working with Adafruit's TSL2561 luminosity sensor, but does not depend on the Adafruit IO libraries, only smbus2.

 Requirements
 ------------